Optimized computation of tight focusing of short pulses using mapping to periodic space: Acknowledgements

 \section{Acknowledgements}

 The work is supported by the Lobachevsky University academic excellence program (Project 5-100).
-A.G. acknowledges the support of the Swedish Research Council (Grant No. 2017-05148).
+A.G. acknowledges the support of the Swedish Research Council (Grant No. 2017-05148), and L.V. also acknowledges the support of the Swedish Research Council (2016-05409 and 2019-02376).
 The authors acknowledge the use of computational resources provided by the Joint Supercomputer Center of the Russian Academy of Sciences and by the Swedish National Infrastructure for Computing (SNIC).